smnorris/pgdata/README.md

         >>> db.pg2ogr('SELECT * FROM airports_project.result','GPKG', 'output.gpkg')

 Much is copied directly from [dataset](https://dataset.readthedocs.org/) and further inspiration was taken from [pgwrap](https://github.com/paulchakravarti/pgwrap).
+See also [records](https://github.com/kennethreitz/records) and many others.

 ## Requirements